What Leaders Actually Want

 • Clear, low-friction communication

-• Real visibility of progress
+• Real visibility into progress

 • Reliable, predictable delivery